Kerbalnut/python-pi-multi-dyndns/README.md

         - **Make sure** after creating the actual params `*.py` file and populating with your real API keys, you add it to `.gitignore` instead of accidentially committing it to the repo!
 (Even if you do, just generate new API keys and invalidate the old ones.)
     - Don't forget to include a `import params.ExampleSite as paramsExampleSite` line at the top, and update the main script logic at the bottom of `dyndns.py` to use the new function.
 - **To update the logging functionality:** open `dyndns.py` in an editor such as vscode.
 All logging functions start with a **LogFile** -prefix.
 Start with reading the help text at the top of the **LogFileInit()** function, it is the master guiding script that controls & cleans-up everything.
 The official help text for using these functions is in the comments at the top of each as well, and all instructions for using them should be updated there.

-## Contributions:

-All contributions are welcome!

-To let me know about any problems you run into, feel free to open a [GitHub Issue](https://github.com/Kerbalnut/python-pi-multi-dyndns/issues).

-### Pull requests

-I don't get a lot of pull requests and don't check my github account religiously for them, so it may take some weeks or longer for a response.
-But do not worry, it is not being ignored!

-1. Create a new [fork](https://docs.github.com/en/get-started/quickstart/contributing-to-projects#forking-a-repository) of this repo on your account.
-2. Commit some changes to the new fork.
-3. Create a [Pull Request](https://docs.github.com/en/get-started/quickstart/contributing-to-projects#making-a-pull-request) for your commits be pulled into this repo.

-(In the `.vscode` folder, there's also extension recommendations like for "Markdown All in One" that are only for auto-updating the Table of Contents of the Readme file.
-If you're not updating `README.md`, it's not really necessary.)

 ## How it works